 Step 4: Testing

 Once your code is written for your initial iteration module, it is time to test it for potential bugs or issues that might have been overlooked during the implementation step.
-You will perform unit testing that is testing individual units of codes; integration testing that is verifying units of code functioning properly when integrated; and will run a user acceptance test that is determining whether the systems satisfies the user requirements for that iteration.
+You will perform unit testing that is testing individual units of codes; integration testing that is verifying units of code functioning properly when integrated; and will run a user acceptance test that is determining whether the system satisfies the user requirements for that iteration.

 Additionally, you will test your iteration module for potential hacks using different methodologies, which are not only limited to black box (having no access to source code), grey box (having partial access to source code) and white box (having full access to source code) methods.